recruitmilitary/career_builder/README.md

 # CareerBuilder

-Ruby wrapper for the "CareerBuilder V2 HTTP XML API"[http://ws.careerbuilder.com/schemas/].
+Ruby wrapper for the [CareerBuilder V2 HTTP XML API](http://ws.careerbuilder.com/schemas/).
 While the CareerBuilder::Client mimics the interface of the HTTP API, it also provides some convenience methods to make your life easier.

 **NOTE** currently only the resume portion of the API is implemented, others are a work in progress.